 “Stand out by focusing on what makes you unique instead of chasing others.”Elon Musk

 Elon Musk is, without a doubt, a visionary entrepreneur.
-Through the companies he founded – which include PayPal, Tesla, SpaceX, Neuralink, The Boring Company, Zip2, OpenAI, X.com, and the Musk Foundation – he disrupted diverse industries by consistently challenging the status-quo with innovation and ground- breaking ideas.
-The impact he had, and is currently having, in the business world is infinite.
+Through the companies he founded – which include PayPal, Tesla, SpaceX, Neuralink, The Boring Company, Zip2, OpenAI, X.com, and the Musk Foundation – he disrupted diverse industries by consistently challenging the status quo with innovation and groundbreaking ideas.
+The impact he had and is currently having, in the business world is infinite.

-The South African-born is known for his incessant work ethic, 120-hour per week work schedule, and his strong willingness to redefine transportation both on Earth and in space.
-What passionate him the most, however, is helping create a remarkable future in which human capacity, creativity, and potential has no limits.
+The South African-born is known for his incessant work ethic, 120-hour per week work schedule, and strong willingness to redefine transportation both on Earth and in space.
+What passionate him the most, however, is helping create a remarkable future in which human capacity, creativity, and potential have no limits.
 In his own words: “You want to wake up in the morning and think the future is going to be great.
 It’s about believing in the future and thinking that the future will be better than the past.
 And I can’t think of anything more exciting than going out there and being among the stars.”

 Musk’s innate ability and capacity to execute his inspiring vision of the world has earned him towering popularity and fame – making him one of the most talked-about businessmen of this century.
 By consistently defying the odds, Musk has been able to spread his personal love for his companies across global boundaries.
 The fact that, through the many companies he founded, Musk was not guided by a desire for money or personal fame, but by his heart’s desire to bring forward a better future for the world has earned him the admiration of countless individuals across the globe.